vsnain/AutoApply/README.md

 ## What works so far

 Search for a desired job on indeed.ca, and hit "start" button.
-If the code breaks, hit refresh the page and hit start again.
+If the code breaks, refresh the page and hit start again.

 ## Under construction